kevinhwang91/rnvimr/README.md

 Q: This plugin doesn't work for me.

-A: Install [Requirements](#Requirements) first, if you use Mac, you should install Ranger by `pip install ranger-fm` instead of `brew install ranger` because the Ranger installed by brew still using Python2.
+A: Install [Requirements](#Requirements) first, if you use Mac, you should install Ranger by `pip3 install ranger-fm` instead of `brew install ranger` because the Ranger installed by brew still using Python2.

 ## License